nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 | z | Cache buster | [unix time + random number] | 1461878903666 | N

 {% protip title="`anonymous` Client ID" %}
-If for some reason Branch does not receive an advertising identifier or hardware identifier, and you do not explicitly specify a "$google_analytics_client_id", then Branch will send "anonymous" as the Client ID (`cid`).
+If for some reason Branch does not receive an advertising identifier or hardware identifier, and you do not explicitly specify a `$google_analytics_client_id`, then Branch will send `anonymous` as the Client ID (`cid`).
 This is a required field by Google Analytics.
 {% endprotip %}

 {% endif %}